 All newly added eagles will always be added to the bottom of the list

 As our list of Nazi Eagles outside of Berlin, specifically in Brandenburg is steadily growing, we’ve decided to decouple them from this list, and give them their own separate article: The Nazi Eagles of Brandenburg.
+We have done the same thing for the Nazi Eagles that we’ve found in Hamburg.
 To keep things simple, we have added their locations into the same map as the Nazi Eagles in Berlin.

 If an address is not given for an Eagle, it is done so on purpose (though this only applies to 3 eagles).
 If you do have a question regarding one of the publicly listed locations ask away.
 If you know of an Eagle that we’ve missed out on, feel free to leave a comment so we can continue to complete the list.
 For those counting, as of August 2022, there are a total of 34 locations with Eagles dating back to the third reich (though there are more individual eagles than that).